Refinishing your concrete – marble

 This reaction will create a finished product that looks much like polished marble.
 This is an affordable way to transform concrete floors into rich-looking marble without paying tens of thousands of dollars.

-Naturally, the top result comes with skill so for a DIY approach I’d advise practicing applying and neutralizing the acid.
+Naturally, the top result comes with skill, so I suggest practicing applying and neutralizing the acid for a DIY approach.
 Also, an introduction to acid safety is a must.

 Concrete acid stains typically use Hydrochloric Acid as one of their main ingredients, so you must use safety equipment and ensure your work area is well-ventilated.
 Some acid-staining products that do not have Hydrochloric Acid might be worth checking out.

-These are good products to use if you have to mail order your concrete finishing products as they are safer to handle and are not subject to extra Hazardous Materials shipping fees.
+If you mail-order your concrete finishing products, these are good products to use.
+They are safer to handle and are not subject to extra Hazardous Materials shipping fees.

-Concrete acid stains come in various transparent colors, but there are a limited number of shades possible because of the chemical properties of these stains.
-However, you can still find shades that range from dark earth tones to blue greens.
+Concrete acid stains come in various transparent colors.
+Still, there are a limited number of shades possible because of the chemical properties of these stains.
+However, you can still find shades that range from dark earth tones to blue-greens.
 These stains are appropriate for all types of concrete applications.

 Solid Color Stains

-The second type of concrete stain, that was mentioned, is the solid color stain.
+The second type of concrete stain mentioned is the solid color stain.
 This type of concrete stain is called concrete stain and pigmented sealer.

 When applied, these stains produce a transparent color that acts as a colorant and a sealant.
-People who use these stains typically do so because they are looking for a brighter hue than a concrete acid stain can produce.
+People who use these stains typically do so because they seek a brighter hue than a concrete acid stain can produce.

-This kind of concrete stain can be used pretty artistically as it can be used to paint patterns and combine various colors.
-There are also stencils available that can be used to make various patterns.
+This kind of concrete stain can be used artistically as it can be used to paint patterns and combine various colors.
+Stencils are also available that can be used to make different patterns.

-There are solid color stains that are not so artistic and work more like a traditional paint would on the market.
-Apply a few coatings and wait a couple of days for heavier foot traffic.
+There are solid color stains that could be more artistic and work more like traditional paint would on the market.
+Apply a few coatings and wait a few days for heavier foot traffic.

 Sealers

 At the last spot, concrete sealers are applied after staining to protect the surface from damage, corrosion, and unwanted staining.
-The concrete without sealer is still porous and all the dirt sticks in.
-After we have our masterpiece done, we don’t want to ruin it right?
+The concrete without sealer is still porous, and all the dirt sticks in.
+After we have our masterpiece done, we don’t want to ruin it.

-When you use a concrete stain or a concrete acid stain it is important that you understand if your treatment requires a sealer and if it does, what type of sealer it requires.
+When you use a concrete stain or a concrete acid stain, you must understand if your treatment requires a sealer and, if it does, what type of sealer it requires.
 There are several different types of sealers that you can use.
 These sealants range from high gloss to no gloss finishes.

-When selecting a sealer it is important to select a product that is right for the type of concrete you are working with, that is right for the type of concrete treatment you have used and that produces a finish that makes sense for your project.
+When selecting a sealer, it is essential to choose a product that is right for the type of concrete you are working with, that is right for the type of concrete treatment you have used, and that produces a finish that makes sense for your project.

-To read more about concrete sealers, there is an article about the types in the link and what they are good for.
+To read more about concrete sealers, there is an article about the types in the link and their suitability.
 It will help you decide what sort of sealer you want.

 Conclusion

 Refinishing your concrete to look like marble might seem like a lot of work, but it’s well worth it.
-Just look up how it will look and compare prices and you will agree with me.
+Just look up how it looks and compare prices, and you will agree.

 It almost feels like cheating when you compare the expensive flooring material prices and what it would cost to do concrete polishing and staining yourself.
 All you have to think about is the cost of renting a floor grinding machine and then some other materials on the link.

-Well, I’m not entirely honest as I like to count a prize tag for my work.
+I’m not entirely honest, as I like to count a prize tag for my work.
 Before you have a shiny new floor – some work has to be done.
 The better you do it, the better the result should be.

 A few things to be aware of differ from the previously linked guide.
-The ground needs to be properly prepared before the staining and after it’s done, it should be properly prepared for the sealing.
+The ground needs to be adequately prepared before the staining.
+After it’s done, it should be appropriately designed for the sealing.

 Finally, when the sealing is done, there is only maintenance and resealing every 3-5 years.
 Again, it might seem like a lot of work, but no floor that sees use can escape this.

 Out of the many concrete resurfacing products, pick the ones that will bring the best out of your floors.
-It’s good to do little research and hit the local hardware stores for some questioning.
+Doing minor research and questioning the local hardware stores is good.

-Every material like concrete and wood has to be taken care of.
+Every material, like concrete and wood, must be handled.
 Wood can be sanded only so many times to reseal, the same as concrete.
-Installed floors like laminates are only good for that one-time use.
+Installed floors like laminates are only suitable for that one-time use.

 After that, it’s a replacement job.